Skip to main content

 Since that time, it has become one of the world's leading summer schools, combining theoretical thought at an advanced critical level with a sense of the political urgency of the times.
 Now under the directorship of Professor Jacqueline Rose and Professor Esther Leslie, it provides an intensive two-week programme of study for an international group of students and early career academics with acclaimed critical thinkers from around the world.

-We are very grateful to the Open Society University Network for generously sponsoring a number of places at the 2024 Summer School which are available for students from member organisations.
+We are very grateful to the Open Society Foundations for generously sponsoring the 2026 London Critical Theory Summer School as well as a number of places, which are available for students from OSUN member institutions and beyond.

 "Freedom is the freedom to think otherwise."